martyav/martyav.github.io/_posts/2019-01-03-wikimedia-week-5.md

 You compose your query, the server reads the parameters, and then it performs the request (or doesn't).

-Then it sends back a response, in either JSON or XML.
+Then it sends back a response.

 All of the documentation for the action API is hosted on [MediaWiki.org](https://www.mediawiki.org/wiki/MediaWiki).
 The documentation includes individual pages dedicated to every single parameter.
 Within these parameter pages, there are currently inconsistencies in formatting, in how much and what kind of information is included, and in what languages are used to present sample code for requests.
 This is especially a problem for very popular pages, which have high visibility and high potential to confuse readers.